Office of International Relations

 (3) Permission to Engage in Activity other than that permitted under the Status of Residence Previously Granted (Permission of part-time Job engagement)

-5. When you complete your study and research:
+5. When completing your study and research:

 (1) When you work in Japan after your completion